JAPANESE KNOTWEED REMOVAL

 What Does Japanese Knotweed Look Like?

 The plant has many guises, depending on the time of the year.
 Our seasonal Japanese Knotweed pictures will allow you to understand what you’re looking for.
+Alternatively, feel free to send us an image via email and our experts will be able to identify the plant species for you.

 Read our guide on plants that look like Japanese Knotweed including Bindweed, Himalayan Balsam, Bamboo, Russian Vine and more.